bikram12345k/BlockingAlgo/README.md

 # 9/10/2020
 Additional codes are included that adds outcome model to the simulation cases and compares different methods for treatment effect estimation.

+# 5/13/2021
+The organization of the results have been changed.
+The earlier code has not been removed.
+The code to reproduce the results after this reorganization is given in the folder "REORGANIZATION".
+The file names correspond to the related table.